 The Five Pillars of Survival

-It should come as no surprise, since the pillars are founded on human survival instinct and tools that have been used for hundreds of thousands of years.
+It should come as no surprise since the pillars are founded on human survival instincts and tools that have been used for hundreds of thousands of years.
 Here are the pillars:

 Pretty basic, right?
 Here’s the thing though: which is most important?